 Givewell charities are still (I think) the main way that most outsiders perceive EA.

 Communicating the fact that many core EA organisations have a firmly longtermist focus is something I am strongly in favour of.
 80k has been doing a ton of work here to try and shift perceptions of what EA is about.

 That said, in this venue I think it's easy to overestimate the disconnect.
 80k/CEA/EA forum/etc. are only one part of the movement, and heavily skew longtermist relative to the whole.
 Put plainly, in the event that outsiders perceive EA heavily through the lens of Givewell charities because most self-identified EAs are donating and their donations mostly go to Givewell charities, that seems fine, in the sense that perceptions match reality, regardless of what us oddballs are doing.
 In the event that outsiders perceive this because this used to be the case but is no longer, and there's a lag, then I'm in favour of doing things to try and reduce the lag, example in previous paragraph.

-After chatting with Alex Gordon-Brown, I updated significantly towards his position (as laid out in his comments below).
+After chatting with Alex Gordon-Brown, I updated significantly towards his position, which I've attempted to summarise below.
 Many thanks to him for taking the time to talk; I've done my best to accurately represent the conversation, but there may be mistakes.
 All of the following are conditional on focusing on near-term, human-centric charities.

 Three key things I changed my mind on:

 Alex also notes that the Givewell headline claim "We search for the charities that save or improve lives the most per dollar" is relatively new (here's an earlier version) and has already received criticism.